Skip to main content

 Using a9s Backup Manager Ruby Console (IRB)

 The a9s Backup Manager includes a script that runs the Interactive Ruby Shell already configured to access the current a9s Backup Manager database.
-To execute this script, access the a9s Backup Manager instance, become root and execute the following command:
+To execute this script, access the a9s Backup Manager Virtual Machine (VM), become root and execute the following command:

 /var/vcap/jobs/anynines-backup-manager/bin/rails_c